-Verona Township Housing Element and Fair Share Plan June 2025 vacant land adjusted Prospective Need, the Township had already been engaged by developers interested in redeveloping underutilized properties in the Township for mixed-use or multi-family development.
+Prior to the announcement of the Fourth Round obligation or the determination of the Township's vacant land adjusted Prospective Need, the Township had already been engaged by developers interested in redeveloping underutilized properties in the Township for mixed-use or multi-family development.
 All of the sites considered and developers engaged to date are included in the Fourth Round Fair Share Plan, with the exception of one proposed project on Block 103, Lot 2.